aktasburaken/cancer-diagnostics/README.md

 # cancer-diagnostics

-Cancer diagnostics has accuracy more than 90%.
+Cancer diagnostic has an accuracy of more than 90%.